PowerShell/PowerShell/docs/testing-guidelines/getting-code-coverage.md

-Getting Code Coverage Analysis for PowerShell
+# Getting Code Coverage Analysis for PowerShell
-===

 **Note: Code coverage is currently only supported on Windows, since we use OpenCover.**

 The PowerShell code base is configured to build with code coverage support using [OpenCover](https://github.com/OpenCover/opencover).

 You can see the testing coverage of the current [`master`](https://github.com/PowerShell/PowerShell) branch build at any time at [codecov.io](https://codecov.io/gh/PowerShell/PowerShell).

-To run test coverage analysis of PowerShell on your own branch/machine however, you will need to take the following steps (and be aware that running the tests under code coverage analysis can take as long as 8 hours).
+To run test coverage analysis of PowerShell on your own branch/machine, you will need to take the following steps (and be aware that running the tests under code coverage analysis can take as long as 8 hours).

-Running tests with code coverage analysis
+## Running tests with code coverage analysis
----

-**First**: Open PowerShell in an **Administrator** session.
-OpenCover needs Administrator privileges to work.
+**First**: Open PowerShell in an **elevated** session.
+OpenCover needs elevated privileges to work.

 Now, in PowerShell:

 ```powershell
 # Go to your PowerShell build directory root
 PS> Set-Location "C:\Path\to\powershell\build\dir"